Collectivization in the Soviet Union: Results

-Resistance to collectivization and consequences
+Consequences

 Due to the high government production quotas, peasants received, as a rule, less for their labour than they did before collectivization, and some refused to work.
 Merle Fainsod estimated that, in 1952, collective farm earnings were only one-fourth of the cash income from private plots on Soviet collective farms.
 In many cases, the immediate effect of collectivization was the reduction of output and the cutting of the number of livestock in half.
 The subsequent recovery of the agricultural production was also impeded by the losses suffered by the Soviet Union during World War II and the severe drought of 1946.
 However, the largest loss of livestock was caused by collectivization for all animals except pigs.
 The numbers of cows in the USSR fell from 33.2 million in 1928 to 27.8 million in 1941 and to 24.6 million in 1950.
 The number of pigs fell from 27.7 million in 1928 to 27.5 million in 1941 and then to 22.2 million in 1950.
 The number of sheep fell from 114.6 million in 1928 to 91.6 million in 1941 and to 93.6 million in 1950.
 The number of horses fell from 36.1 million in 1928 to 21.0 million in 1941 and to 12.7 million in 1950.
 Only by the late 1950s did Soviet farm animal stocks begin to approach 1928 levels.
+Peasant slaughter of livestock was significant, for instance in the Central Black Earth Region 25% of cattle, 55% of sheep, 53% of pigs and 40% of chickens were slaughtered within the first three months of 1930.

 Despite the initial plans, collectivization, accompanied by the bad harvest of 1932–1933, did not live up to expectations.
 Between 1929 and 1932 there was a massive fall in agricultural production resulting in famine in the countryside.
 Stalin and the CPSU blamed the prosperous peasants, referred to as 'kulaks' (Russian: fist), who were organizing resistance to collectivization.
 Allegedly, many kulaks had been hoarding grain in order to speculate on higher prices, thereby sabotaging grain collection.
 Stalin resolved to eliminate them as a class.
 The methods Stalin used to eliminate the kulaks were dispossession, deportation, and execution.
 The term "Ural-Siberian Method" was coined by Stalin, the rest of the population referred to it as the "new method".
 Article 107 of the criminal code was the legal means by which the state acquired grain.